IDEAFY/Ideafy-59/README.md

 Vincent Weyl is the author of this code and also the founder and CEO of Ideafy LLC

-3) User experience and content
+3) User experience and content.
 The directory public/img contains a collection of custom-made icons and a library of licensed pictures used throughout the application.
 New icons and visuals are currently in development and will be designed by Rudy Contreras who is a member of the Ideafy team.